 If you just want Pyra and Mythra, you can purchase them individually by getting the Challenger Pack 9.
 It will cost $5.99 USD ($7.55 CA).
 It will be available from March 4th.

 Pyra and Mythra are characters from the game Xenoblade Chronicles 2 on the Nintendo Switch.
 Pyra is an ally of Rex, the main protagonist of said game, making Pyra one of the main protagonists as well.
 Pyra is actually another form of Mythra, a powerful Legendary Blade from that game.
-If you are interested in learning more about these characters, definitely check out Xenoblade 2 prior to the characters' release!
+If you are interested in learning more about these characters, definitely check out Xenoblade 2!

 List of Fighters